La'cryma Christi

-La'cryma Christi (Latin for "The Tears of Christ") was a Japanese visual kei rock band originally active from 1991 to 2007.
-At their peak, they were considered one of "the big four of visual kei" alongside Fanatic Crisis, Malice Mizer and Shazna.
-They reunited for a concert in 2009 at the V-Rock Festival, for their short reunion tour in 2010, and for a 15th anniversary tour in 2012.
+La'cryma Christi (Latin for "Tears of Christ") is a Japanese visual kei rock band, formed in Osaka in 1991.
+After changing their name from Strippe-D Lady, the classic lineup of vocalist Taka, guitarists Hiro and Koji, drummer Levin and bassist Shuse lasted from 1994 until 2005.
+Following Koji's departure that year, the band continued for two more years before disbanding in January 2007.
+At their peak in the mid-to-late 1990s, they were considered one of the "Four Heavenly Kings of visual kei" alongside Malice Mizer, Fanatic Crisis and Shazna.
+La'cryma Christi's music is largely hard rock and progressive rock, but they achieved popularity through accessible pop songs.
+The five members reunited for a festival performance in 2009, a short reunion tour in 2010, and a 15th anniversary tour in 2012 and 2013.
+Koji died from cancer in 2022, and the four surviving members reunited in November 2025.

 History

 The band was originally formed in 1991 under the name of Strippe-D Lady by vocalist and leader Taka with his college friend and neighbor, Hiro.
 The two friends held a small audition in Kansai to find new talent for the band.
-They recruited bassist Kita-J and drummer Sima-Chan, although Sima-Chan was later replaced by Levin, who invited his high school friend, Koji, to join the band as the second guitarist.
+They recruited bassist Kita-J and drummer Sima-chan, although Sima-chan was later replaced by Levin, who invited his high school friend, Koji, to join the band as the second guitarist.
 This Osaka based band played hard rock and heavy metal during this time period.
 In October 1994, Kita-J decided to leave the band and was replaced by Jun and later Shuse, who had played in the same band as Taka in the past.

-After this the band changed their name to La'cryma Christi before releasing their first single, "Siam's Eye", on a local indies label in 1994.
-The band moved to Tokyo in 1996, releasing their first mini album, Warm Snow, which sold 15,000 copies.
-In 1997 they signed with a major label and debuted with "Ivory Trees".
-The album Dwellers of Sand Castle was named one of the top albums from 1989-1998 in a 2004 issue of the music magazine Band Yarouze.
-Their single "Mirai Kōro" was used as the ending for the anime Nightwalker: The Midnight Detective and reached No. 3 on the Oricon singles chart.

-They founded their own label, Majestic Ring, in 2003.
-Koji left the band after a gig on March 21, 2005, and in September 2006 the band announced that they would officially disband in January 2007.